weprovide/valet-plus/readme.md

 ## Mailhog

-Mailhog is used to catch emails send from php.
+Mailhog is used to catch emails send from PHP.
 You can access the panel at [http://mailhog.dev](http://mailhog.dev).

 ## Redis